-Figure 1: Storage Model of the CPM Message Storage
+Figure 1: Storage Model of the CPM 2.0 Message Storage

-Within this storage model, new CPM Standalone Messages, new CPM File Transfers, new CPM Session Histories and new CPM Conversation Histories SHALL be stored in the “default” system folder.
-After these CPM Standalone Messages, CPM Session Histories, CPM File Transfer Histories and CPM Conversation Histories have been stored there, they can be moved to other, user-created, folders by the CPM User.
-In other words, a folder is a container for grouping stored objects.
-Furthermore, each folder MAY be nested in order to provide additional layers of grouping.
-A folder MAY contain any number of conversation histories, each of which stored in a separate nested folder.Within the CPM Message Storage five types of stored objects can be distinguished:
+Folders

+Within this storage model the following types of folders can be distinguished:

+the “default” system folder, which is the root folder for all CPM Message Store folders and objects.
+There SHALL be only one such folder per CPM User.
+This folder SHALL only contain conversation history folders.

+user folders, which themselves further can contain any number of sub-folders.
+User folders MAY contain conversation history folders which have been moved from the “default” system folder by the CPM User.
+Once they have been moved, conversation history folders SHALL NOT be moved back to the “default” system folder.
+There MAY be any number of such folders per CPM User,

+conversation history folder, which is used to store all items related to a single CPM Conversation.
+The conversation history objects SHALL be represented towards the end-user as separate threads in a folder and NOT as folders.
+Conversation history folders MAY be moved, in their entirety, to a user folder in the user folders hierarchy.
+Conversation history folders SHALL contain zero or more of the following items:

+message object

+file transfer object

+session history object

+stand-alone media object

+session history folder

+session history folder, which contain one or more of the following items:

+chat-message object

+file transfer object

+stand-alone media object

+group state object

+session info object

+Objects

+Within the folders of the CPM Message Storage the following types of stored objects can be distinguished:

 A message object, which is a container for a CPM Standalone Message (including any Media objects attached to the CPM Standalone Message).

 A file transfer object, which is a container for a CPM File Transfer History (including the file transferred in the CPM File Transfer).

 A session history object, which is a container for a CPM Session History.
 The session history object SHALL include all information to be stored for a CPM Session as described in section Error!
-Reference source not found. in a single object.A conversation history object, which is a special kind of folder to store all items related to a single CPM Conversation.
-The conversation history objects SHALL be represented towards the end-user as separate threads in a folder and NOT as folders.
+Reference source not found. in a single object

 A stand-alone media object, which is stand-alone media wrapped as a MIME formatted object with no requirement to be [RFC2822] conforming, but it may include an indication to its content type.

+A chat-message object, which is a container for a CPM Message exchanged within a CPM Group Chat.
+This object may only appear in a session history folder.

+A group state object, which is a container for the CPM Group State information, as defined in section 5.2.1.2.
+This object may only appear in a session history folder.

+A session info object, which is similar to the session history object, but contains only the session information as stated in section 5.2.1.2 when recording the session history.
+The other parts from the session history object are instead recorded and stored as separate objects, such as chat-message object, file transfer object, and group state object.

 NOTE 1: In this release of the CPM Enabler only complete conversation history objects can be moved between folder objects.
 The individual components of conversation histories such as threaded message objects, file transfer objects or session history objects cannot be moved separately.